RTradeLtd/RT-Contracts/README.md

 ### RTC - Merged Mining

 Currently in development, a Merged Mining contract will allow anyone who mines a block on the Ethereum mainnet, to submit the block headers from the block which they mined to our Merged Mining contract, and be awarded freshly minted RTC!
 Currently the merged mining contract requires that each block, the block hash, and the coinbase (miner) are stored in a smart contract, allowing the miner to claim their minted tokens whenever.
 The ability to submit block hash and coinbase information is incentivized and can also mint RTC.
 The first person to submit the blockhash and coinbase information for a given block will receive a small amount of RTC, directly minted to their address.
 We incentivize storing this information as the user has to pay for the gas costs to invoke the transaction.

+#### RTC - Merged Mining Statistics

+The total supply increase based off a starting RTC supply of 61.6M is 3.15% if all rewards are claimed.
+This roughly equates to 242750.7375USD/year and 1942005.9RTC/year
+NOTE: These figures aren't yet finalized

+##### Merged Mined Block Rewards

+With an average 13 second block time, if every block had their rewards claimed an average 728252.1 RTC would be minted a year with a reward of 0.3RTC

+Formula to reach this is:
+`(seconds per year/block time seconds) * (blocks mined reward)`

+##### Merged Mined Block Information Submission

+With an average 13 second block time, if all blocks have their information submitted, an average 1213753.8RTC would be minted a year with a reward of 0.5RTC per block information submitted

+Formula to reach this is:
+`(seconds per year/block time seconds) * (block submission reward)`

 ## Thanks